-For financial reporting purposes, net loss from operations before income taxes for our foreign subsidiaries was \$209 and \$1,108 for the fiscal year ended December 25, 2015 and December 26, 2014, respectively.
+For financial reporting purposes, net loss from operations before income taxes for our foreign subsidiaries was \$154, \$209 and \$1,108 for the fiscal years ended December 30, 2016, December 25, 2015 and December 26, 2014, respectively.
 We had no foreign operations prior to fiscal 2013.
 It is our intention to indefinitely reinvest any earnings, therefore no U.S. taxes have been provided for these amounts.
-If we changed our reinvestment policy and decided to remit earnings, a deferred tax liability is not required as the the foreign subsidiary has elected to be subject to income tax on its earnings in the U.S. when incurred, not when repatriated under the check-the-box regime to be disregarded as separate from its owner.
+The amount of foreign accumulated earnings that have been permanently reinvested is immaterial.